 Award Ceremony Voice Over - Celebrate the Victories

-Award show and non-profit voiceover narration is a unique and exciting genre of the industry.
-These ceremonies are arranged by corporations, non-profits, trade associations, schools, government organizations, and more.
-People and their contributions, be they philanthropic or not, are commended for their hard-earned efforts on behalf of a non-profit organization, or a cause.
+Award show voiceover narration is a unique and exciting genre of the industry.
+At these ceremonies, which are arranged by corporations, non-profits, trade associations, schools, government organizations, and more, people and their contributions– be they philanthropic or not, are commended for their hard-earned efforts on behalf of a company, an organization, or a cause.

 This is an opportunity for a gathering of their peers to show their respect and admiration for the accomplishments that have been made and for the honorees to be thanked and celebrated in style.
 The experience is often both emotional and gratifying.

-Profile videos are shown at these events and are mini-docs that tell a story.
-They take you through a journey to show the trials and tribulations of a hospital, for example.
-The odds they were up against, the challenges they have overcome, and the feel-good resolution thanks to what they have recently achieved.
-There’s often the need for more work to be done.
-Through authentic storytelling, the audience is left with a lasting impression, and a powerful message to continue working toward these communal goals.
+Profile videos are shown at these events, and are mini-docs that tell a story, taking you through a journey to show the trials and tribulations of a hospital for example, the odds they were up against, the challenges they have overcome, and the feel-good resolution thanks to what they have recently achieved.
+There’s often the need for more work to be done, but through authentic storytelling, the audience is left with a lasting impression, and a powerful message to continue working toward these communal goals.